-- when the economic risks and characteristics of the embedded derivative are not closely related to those of the host contract; - a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative; - the entire instrument is not measured at fair value with changes in fair value recognized in the statement of comprehensive loss.
+- the economic risks and characteristics of the embedded derivative are not closely related to those of the host contract; - a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative; and - the entire instrument is not measured at fair value with changes in fair value recognized in the statement of comprehensive loss.

 The difference between the fair value of the total compound instrument and the fair value of the embedded derivative is assigned to the host contract.
-Subsequent to initial recognition, the host contact liability is measured at amortized cost using the effective interest method.
+Subsequent to initial recognition, the host contract liability is measured at amortized cost using the effective interest method.
 The effective interest method calculates the amortized cost of a financial instrument and allocates interest income or accretion expense over the corresponding period.
 The effective interest rate is the rate that discounts estimated future cash flows over the expected life of the financial instrument or, where appropriate, a shorter period, to the net carrying amount of the financial liability on initial recognition.
+For the Loan Facility, the Company has decided to measure the entire instrument at its fair value and accordingly has not bifurcated between the host contract and the embedded derivative.